hpwn/hwp.lol/README.md

-where my helen parr fans at
+where my helen parr fans at [incredibles.mom]